 #SBATCH --time=2-12:30:00 # time limit on job: 2 days, 12 hours, 30 minutes (default 12 hours)

-#SBATCH -N 2 # number of nodes (default 1)
+#SBATCH -N 2 # number of nodes per job (default 1)

 #SBATCH --nodelist=node1,node2... # required node, or comma separated list of required nodes

-#SBATCH --constraint=ib # request node with infiniband
+#SBATCH --constraint=el9 # request node running el9 operating system

 #SBATCH --constraint=avx512 # request node with AVX512 instruction set